microsoft/ivy/doc/proving.md

         apply soc_man

 ```
-The prover maintains a list of proof goals, to be proved in order from
+The prover maintains a list of proof goals, to be proved in order
-first to last
+from first to last.
+Applying a rule, if it succeeds, removes the
-Applying a rule, if it succeeds, removes the first goal from the list,
+first goal from the list, possibly replacing it with subgoals.
+At
-possibly replacing it with subgoals.
-At the end of the proof, the
+the end of the proof, the prover applies its default tactic `auto`
-prover applies its default tactic `auto` to the remaining goals.
+to the remaining goals.

 In the above proof, we start with this goal: